lewagon/challengify/doc/README_iterate.md

 ## versioned files

-versioned files allow to reference multiple files with colliding generation path (such as `README.md`) in several challenge versions
+versioned files allow to reference files with colliding generation path such as `README.md`

-they are useful in the eventuality that a file massively changes from a challenge version to another, as is typically the case with `README.md` files

-versioned files are identified by their location in one of the directories listed in the `versioned` conf key and their matching of the versioned file naming convention

-the `versioned` conf key references a list of directories containing versioned files along with the location in the generated challenge version in which to generate them
+the `versioned` conf key references the list of directories containing versioned files along with their generation path

-the number and depth of directories containing versioned files does not matter at all and is there only for organisational purposes

-the versioned file should follow the pattern `number_baseroot_versionextension` (such as `01_README_api.md`), which generates the `target_directory/baserootextension` file (such as `./README.md`):
+the versioned file must follow the pattern `01_README_api.md` naming convention (`number_baseroot_versionextension`), which generates a `./README.md` file (`target_directory/baserootextension`):
-- `number` can  be any list of integers such as `0123`
+- `number` can be any zero padded integer such as `0123`
-- `baseroot` can  be any file root such as `README`
+- `baseroot` can be any file root such as `README` or `Dockerfile`
-- `version` can  be any challenge version
+- `version` can be any challenge version declared in the conf file
-- `extension` can be a file extension such as `.md` or can be empty
+- `extension` can be any file extension such as `.md` or can be empty
 - `target_directory` can be any nested path or `.` for the root of the generated challenge version

 by essence versioned files are distributed to a single challenge version: